tip-easy/Tip-Easy/server/src/http/README.md

 # http/

-This is where all http request code will live.
+This is where all http request/response code will live.